Injury management is a broad term that encompasses a number of processes for assisting injured employees, including:

 Supporting information and websites

-Medical deployment is a process for placing tenured public service employees who are permanently unable to perform their usual duties due to a medical condition into another suitable role.
+Medical redeployment is a process for placing tenured public service employees who are permanently unable to perform their usual duties due to a medical condition into another suitable role.

-Public Service Act 2008 (Qld) provides guidance to government department's and employees in relation to the courses of action available following receipt of an independent medical report, obtained pursuant to Chapter 5, Part 7 of the
+Public Sector Act 2022 (Qld) provides guidance to government department's and employees in relation to the courses of action available following receipt of an independent medical report, obtained pursuant to Chapter 3, Part 8 of the

-Each case for medical deployment will be considered on its own merits and informed by specialist medical advice.
+Each case for medical redeployment will be considered on its own merits and informed by specialist medical advice.
 For further information on this process please contact your regional

 Senior Injury Management Consultant.